org-roam/org-roam-ui/README.md

 - Displaying notes Andy Matushak style
 - Discovery options, e.g. "show shortest path between X and Y"

+# Supporting org-roam-ui

-# Feedback
+## Feedback

 For feature suggestions, please make an issue or check out the discussions for [major](https://github.com/org-roam/org-roam-ui/discussions/66) and [minor features](https://github.com/org-roam/org-roam-ui/discussions/6).
 For other feedback, please go to the [feedback discussion](https://github.com/org-roam/org-roam-ui/discussions/99), or open up a new one!

-# Contribute 💪
+## Contribute 💪

+The best way to support the continued development of org-roam-ui is to get involved yourself!
+To get started, simply

 ```bash
 git clone https://github.com/org-roam/org-roam-ui
 yarn
 yarn dev
 ```
+and a development server will be lauched on `localhost:3000`.

 [GitHub Community Guidelines
 ](https://docs.github.com/en/github/site-policy/github-community-guidelines) apply.

-Go [here](https://github.com/org-roam/org-roam-ui/discussions/4) to have an onboarding call with a member of the core team.
+If you are interested in being more closely involved with the project, go [here](https://github.com/org-roam/org-roam-ui/discussions/4) to have an onboarding call with a member of the core team.

-We would ❤️ to have you on board.
+We would ❤️ to have you on board!

+### Hacktoberfest
+Org-roam-ui is also participating in Hacktoberfest 2021!
+[Enter Hacktoberfest](https://hacktoberfest.digitalocean.com/), check out the [issues labeled Hacktoberfest](https://github.com/org-roam/org-roam-ui/issues) and get a free (as in beer) t-shirt! (as well as the moral satisfaction of contributing to free software, but hey, t-shirt)

+## Donate

+If you really really like org-roam-ui, you can make a [one-time donation or sponsor one of us monthly!](https://github.com/sponsors/ThomasFKJorna/)

+### Sponsors